 Seriously?
 Yeast in Keto Bread?

-You know, I made many keto bread recipes but struggled to find the perfect combination.
+You know, I made many keto bread recipes…struggling to find the perfect combination.
 This was turning out to be a bigger challenge than I had imagined.
-I had the texture right but the bread tasted ‘sweet' as a result of the almond and coconut flours.
+The texture was right but the bread tasted ‘sweet' as a result of the almond and coconut flours.
 It just didn't taste like bread to me…

 Then, one day as I was chattering at my husband about baking the perfect keto bread… I said “I'd use yeast in a traditional bread” and he said “How come you can't use yeast in keto bread?
 Is yeast not keto?”.
 HMMMMMMMM